Kaholo/kaholo-plugin-google-cloud-compute-engine/README.md

 12. Boot Disk Type (Options) **Optional** - The type of disk to use for the boot disk. **Possible values: PD-Standard | PD-Balanced | PD-SSD | Local SSD**.
 Default value is PD-Standard.
 13. Boot Disk Size(In GB) (Integer) **Optional** - The size of the boot disk.
 Default value is 10.
 14. Disk Auto Delete (Boolean) **Optional** - Whether to delete the disk automatically when the vm is deleted.
 Default value is false.
-15. Api Access Service Account (Autocomplete) **Optional** - If specified, give access to the specified service account to the new VM.
+15. Api Access Service Account (Autocomplete) **Optional** - If specified, give access to the specified service account to the new VM. **You need access to the "Identity and Access Management (IAM) API" to use autocomplete in this parameter!**
 16. Service Account Access Scopes (Options) **Required if specified 'Api Access Service Account'** - Possible values: Allow default access | Allow full access to all Cloud APIs
 17. Firewall - Allow HTTP traffic (Boolean) **Optional** - If specified, create a new firewall rule for the new VM instance to allow HTTP traffic inside(Ingress).
 18. Firewall - Allow HTTPS traffic (Boolean) **Optional** - If specified, create a new firewall rule for the new VM instance to allow HTTPS traffic inside(Ingress).